 - 1. Open the Gradient panel (Window > Gradient). - 2.
 You only want two color stops (), one on the far left and one on the far right.
 If you have any extra color stops () remove them by dragging them off the bottom of the panel. - 3.
-Double-click on the far left color stop () and choose white. - 4.
-Double-click on the far right color stop (\bigcirc) and choose black. - 5.
-Set the Type to Linear.
+Double-click on the far left color stop (a) and choose white. - 4.
+Double-click on the far right color stop (and choose black. - 5.
+Change the Type to Linear.

 (If you don't see it, go into the panel menu () and choose Show Options.) - 5.
 You should have a white to black linear gradient filling the box (white on the left to show the waves and black on the right to hide the waves). - 6.
 Select both the gradient mask shape and the waves that are behind it by choosing Select > All.

-(NOTE: The other layers are locked, so only these two objects are selected.) - 7.
-To create the mask, go to the Appearance panel and click Opacity to open the Transparency panel. - 8.
-At the top right of the Transparency panel, go into the panel menu (📃) and choose Make Opacity Mask. - 9.
-If you aren't happy with how the waves fade out (maybe you want them to fade out faster), as shown below, click on the mask icon in the Transparency panel.
+(NOTE: The other layers are locked, so only these two objects are selected.)

+- 7. To create the mask, go to the Appearance panel and click Opacity to open the Transparency panel. - 8.
+At the top right of the Transparency panel, go into the panel menu (and choose Make Opacity Mask.